atrajit-sarkar/math-portfolio/_posts/2025-08-10-myStudies.md

 excerpt: "This post is about my self study for preparation for にほん。"
 ---

+## My Ideas and thoughts:
+1. How to calculate colon ideals easily.
+See [here](/mdstohtmls/colonideal-idea.html)

 ## Road Map
 1. First I will revise commutative algebra
 2. Then Galios Theory